LydiaLiuLxx/Movie-Gross-Data/README.md

-# data from the office box
+# Data from the office box
-# we can crawl the movie data to know about its gross monthly trend.
+Crawl the movie data to know about its gross monthly trend.